karl-zylinski/jzon-c/README.md

 ## How does jzon differ from JSON?

-- Quotes around keys and values are optional.
+- Quotes around keys are optional.
 - Multi-line string support.
 - Commas are optional.
 - Explicit root node is optional.